SwedbankPay/developer.swedbankpay.com/_includes/update-payment-order.md

 ### Update Payment Order

 {% include alert.html type="warning" icon="warning" body="If a payment is
-attempted, failed or currently being processed, you will no longer be able to update the `orderItems` for the payment order.
+attempted, failed or currently being processed, you will not be able to update the `orderItems` for the payment order.
 Should you need to update the `orderItems`, you will have to `abort` the payment order and create a new order with the updated `orderItems`." %}